Mankell Family History

 The undersigned, a majority of the legal voters of the territory to be affected thereby, do hereby petition your honorable body to organize a new school district to be comprised of the following described territory, to wit: In the town of Norway Lake, sections 19, 20, 21, 28, 29, 30, 31, 32, 33, in township 121, range, 35, or the southwest quarter of the above named township containing nine (9) square miles.
 Dated at Norway Lake this 26th day of February, 1868. (note: At the time, this area was in Norway Lake Township.
 Lake Andrew Township was created in 1872)

-The petition was granted and the notice to organize was sent on May 2, 1868.
+The petition was granted and the notice to organize was sent to HW Mankell on May 2, 1868.
 A year later the district grew to include a portion of section 22 and all of sections 27 and 34.
 In 1876 section 26 was added; in 1881, part of section 17 was added.

 1905 plat map of Lake Andrew Township.

-Yellow lines mark the early borders of the school district: the first 9 square miles, with 3 more square miles added later.
+the first 9 square miles, with 3 more square miles added later.

 Red numbers indicate the locations of the school.